Cheesy Steak & Shrimp Skillet Bowl

 Vegetables:

-1 red bell pepper, sliced — sweeter than the green, and the color contrast looks great in the bowl.
+1 red bell pepper, sliced – Sweeter than green, and the color contrast looks really good in the bowl.

-Salt, pepper, garlic powder to taste — season the vegetables separately, same as everything else.
+Salt, pepper, garlic powder to taste – Season the vegetables separately.
+Same rule applies.

 Cheese Sauce:

-1½ cups heavy cream — this is the base of the sauce, don’t substitute with half-and-half, it won’t thicken the same way.
+1½ cups heavy cream – This is the base.
+Don’t sub with half-and-half — it won’t thicken the same way.

-½ cup freshly grated Parmesan — fresh from a block, not the pre-shredded bag.
-The difference in the sauce is noticeable.
+½ cup freshly grated Parmesan – Fresh from a block, not the pre-shredded bag.
+The difference in the sauce is noticeable, I promise.

-Salt and pepper to taste — taste the sauce before it goes on everything.
-This is your last chance.
+Salt and pepper to taste – Taste before it goes on everything.
+Last chance to fix it.

 Optional Base: